A quote from Karl Popper's work.

 The faction I have just written about, they are broken robots, they are not going to deescalate, they are not going to stop.
 They are extremist.
 And real murder is central to their mode.
 So we are challenged with how to dance with this.

 The counter needs to stop their murders.
-That is going require force.
-Understand as adults in the real world this means arrests, prisons and death penalties...at the nicest mode in a law abiding execution.
+That is going to require force.
+Understand as adults in the real world this means arrests, prisons and death penalties...at the nicest mode in a law abiding handling of the civil situation.
 The alternative is, I won't say it here.
 Just know this faction has to be physically stopped from the murders.

 While I very much endorse a dry academic processing of all this.
 This is a must for us not to also become broken robots murdering a civil rival.
 Any atheists or strongly secular reading this have to admit that the Christians who pray in sincere self-reflection and self-criticism, and seek ways to confront the mean world of man informed by Jesus the Son of God do have an edge on everyone else, because theirs is an old system that rises above the meanness and stupidity of man.